joeyism/py-spotcheck/README.md

 # CheckSpot
-A simple CLI tool to check the spot prices of AWS instances.
-Available for Python3 only
+A simple CLI tool to check the spot prices of AWS EC2 instances.
+This tool is utilized to check the recent prices of spot instances for different instance type, so the user can make an informed decision on the price to set for spot instances.

 ## Installation
 To install, use pip such that